Inspector Gadget (2015 TV series): Production

+Broadcast

-On December 4, 2014, it was announced that the Inspector Gadget would air on Boomerang's international channels in 2015.
+On December 4, 2014, it was announced that Boomerang had acquired the Pay-TV rights to the series in most territories, including EMEA, Latin America and Asia Pacific.
 The series premiered on Boomerang in Australia on January 5, 2015.
 The show premiered on January 14 in the Middle East and Africa on the DStv network.
-The series premiered on Cartoon Network Arabic in the Middle East on March 6.
+The series premiered on Cartoon Network Arabia in the Middle East on March 6.
 The series premiered on Boomerang in the United Kingdom and Ireland on February 16.

 In the United States, the show was originally intended to air on Cartoon Network.
-However, on February 26, 2015, it was announced that it would instead be released exclusively through Netflix on March 27, 2015, As of November 20, 2017, the show is airing in the US on Universal Kids.
+However, on February 26, 2015, it was announced that it would instead be released exclusively through Netflix on March 27, 2015, Both of the series on Netflix were split into two, giving four seasons overall.
+The show aired in the US on Universal Kids from 2017 to 2021.
+The series currently airs on Kids Street.

-Beginning with the third season on January 8, 2018, the show would move to the DHX-owned Family Channel in Canada.
+Beginning with the second season, the show would move to the DHX-owned Family Channel in Canada.

 India's Pogo began airing the show on November 4, 2017.

+DVD releases

+On March 7, 2025, TOPAZ Distribution released, for the first time on DVD in the United States, the complete series, which gathers the 52 episodes of the first and second season (104 episodes of 10 minutes).

+In Australia, Universal released the first season in 4 individual DVDs that gather the 26 episodes (52 episodes of 10 minutes).

+In France, the first season of the series was also released on DVD by France Distribution in a pack containing 4 DVDs.